openmetaversefoundation/libopenmetaverse/README.txt

 4. From the Build Menu choose Build Solution (or press the F6 Key)

 The library, example applications and tools will be in the bin directory

-When compiling It will complain about a missing dependency if you didn't install the nUnit framework, you can either install it now or remove libsecondlife.Tests from the solution file.

 For more details http://www.libsecondlife.org/wiki/Getting_Started